|

 exuberance of the first two albums.
 One has to admire the degree of artifice

-that the band injects into My Rights Versus Yours,
+that the band injects into the march-like

-All The Old Showstoppers and
+All The Old Showstoppers and the swirling

 All the Things That Go to Make Heaven and Earth,

-which makes Brian Wilson look like an
+which make Brian Wilson look like an

 amateur, but the album leaves little behind beyond cold admiration.